borntofrappe/game-development/06 Angry Birds/Angry Birds 0/README.md

 ## Practice

 The idea is to render a static rectangle right in the middle of the window.
-This rectangle however, is included as a body, in a world, and with a shape and fixture.
+The rectangle is however included in a Box2D world, as a body with a shape and fixture.

 It is worth mentioning that while the body is created as a rectangle, the render logic uses `love.graphics.polygon`, with the coordinates retrieved from the body and the associated shape.